mnvr/advent-of-code-2023/README.md

 -   `make watch` – same as `make`, but start a fswatch to automatically re-run it whenever the .hs file is changed.
 -   `make verify` - Run `make test`, but for all days so far, in reverse.
+-   `make o` - same as `make test`, but first compile the .hs file using GHC with optimizations enabled, and also print timings.
+To remove these, use `make clean`.

 All of these are wrappers around the basic pattern of

     cat somefile | runghc xx.hs

+Some of the solutions are done in shell scripts.
+To run these, the filename needs to be passed to the script instead of passing the input via stdin (this is to keep the scripts simple – reading stdin in a script isn't a snap):

+    ./xx.sh somefile